Divi-Mani/-Evaluation-Framework-for-Synthetic-Human-Action-Recognition/README.md

 # Evaluation Framework for Synthetic Human Action Recognition

 This project provides a framework to evaluate the **quality of synthetic human action videos** using two industry-standard metrics: **FID-VID** and **FVD**.
-It includes an easy-to-use interface for uploading real and synthetic videos, computing scores, and visualizing the results.
+It includes an easy-to-use interface for uploading real and synthetic videos, computing scores and visualizing the results.

 ---